protocolbuffers/protobuf/doc/vs-cpp-protos.md

   is far more accessible than it was in 2014 (when C++ introduced a thread-safe arena).
 We now have more tools at our disposal to ensure that we do not trigger data races in a thread-compatible arena like upb.
+* Thread-compatible arenas are more performant.
-* A thread-compatible arena has a far simpler implementation.
+* Thread-compatible arenas have a far simpler implementation.
 The C++ thread-safe arena relies on thread-local variables, which introduce complications on some platforms.
-It also requires far more subtle reasoning for correctness and performance, and likely cannot match the performance of a thread-compatible arena.
+It also requires far more subtle reasoning for correctness and performance.

 **fuse vs. no fuse**
-* The `upb_Arena_Fuse()` operation is a key part of how we can support reparenting of messages when the parent may be on a different arena.
-Without this, we have no way of supporting `foo.bar = bar` in dynamic languages without performing a deep copy.
+* The `upb_Arena_Fuse()` operation is a key part of how upb supports reparenting of messages when the parent may be on a different arena.
+Without this, upb has no way of supporting `foo.bar = bar` in dynamic languages without performing a deep copy.
 * A downside of `upb_Arena_Fuse()` is that passing an arena to a function can allow